 However, studies also suggest that employees chipping away at their work from home are more productive than their counterparts back in the office.
 Meanwhile, major corporations as well as small business have discovered that letting employees telecommute can be a win-win proposition, with more productive and loyal staff.
 This works especially well with part-time employees.

+Telecommuting has many benefits but you have to set up your program for success from the start.
 Getting at-home employees working productively means they have to have the necessary equipment.
 That can range from basic telephones and Internet access, all the way to video-conferencing software and hardware, and file and document-sharing programs.

 Don’t decide who works from home based on the job, says clinical psychologist Aubrey Daniels.
 Instead, the decision should be made based on whether the employee has earned the privilege to work at home.
 Daniels says that if an employee comes up short at work, they’ll also perform poorly at home.